Buttermilk Pancakes & Chocolate Sauce Recipe

 You’ll notice the rolled pancakes at the end of the pictures.
-For these, I used a bit more batter, but spread it all over the pan, and also drizzled some chocolate sauce on it while it was cooking.
+For these, I used a bit more batter, but spread it all over the pan (like a super thick crepe), and also drizzled some chocolate sauce on it while it was cooking.

 For the Dark Chocolate Sauce:

 2.5 TBSP Organic Unsweetened Milk of Choice

 3 TBSP Raw Honey, on the runny side